Chrysler minivans (RS)

-Overview
+Design overview

-In development from February 1996 to December 1999, the Generation IV minivans were based on the Chrysler RS platform and featured a larger body frame with modified headlights and taillights.
+In development from February 1996 to December 1999, the 2001 design was intended as an extensive evolution of the NS generation.
 Design work by Brandon Faurote was approved in January 1997 and reached production approval in October 1997.

-Unveiled at the 2000 North American International Auto Show (NAIAS) on Monday, January 10, 2000, the RS minivans were released for sale in August 2000.
-The release was part of a promotional tie-in with Nabisco, which unveiled their new "Mini Oreos" inside the van during the unveiling.
-The first vans rolled off the line at the Windsor Assembly Plant on July 24.
+Unveiled at the 2000 North American International Auto Show (NAIAS), the model line release was part of a promotional tie-in with Nabisco, which unveiled their new "Mini Oreos" inside the van during the unveiling.
+The first RS-generation minivans left the Windsor assembly line on July 24, 2000, entering sale for August.